wev1n/algoillustrator/README.md

 ## Algorithms & Visualizations

-AlgoIllustrator supports several sorting algorithms, each with a detailed explanation and a step-by-step visualization.
+AlgoIllustrator supports several algorithms, each with a detailed explanation and a step-by-step visualization.
 Some of the following algorithms available are as follows:

+# Algorithms for Interactive Visualization Tool

+## Sorting Algorithms

-1. **Bubble Sort**: A simple comparison-based sorting algorithm.
+1. **Bubble Sort**: A simple, comparison-based sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.

-2. **Selection Sort**: Finds the smallest element and moves it to the front.
+2. **Selection Sort**: Finds the smallest (or largest) element and moves it to the front.
+It is easy to understand but inefficient for large datasets.

-3. **Merge Sort**: A divide-and-conquer sorting algorithm with better efficiency.
+3. **Merge Sort**: A divide-and-conquer sorting algorithm that divides the array into halves, recursively sorts them, and then merges the sorted halves.

-4. **Quick Sort**: An efficient sorting algorithm based on partitioning.
+4. **Quick Sort**: An efficient, partition-based sorting algorithm.
+It selects a "pivot" element and partitions the array around the pivot, with smaller elements on one side and larger on the other.

+5. **Heap Sort**: A comparison-based sorting algorithm that uses a binary heap data structure, suitable for handling large datasets efficiently.

-5. **Insertion Sort**: Builds the final sorted array one item at a time.
+6. **Insertion Sort**: Builds the sorted array one element at a time, useful for smaller datasets and nearly sorted lists due to its simplicity and low overhead.

-6. **Heap Sort**: A comparison-based sorting algorithm using a heap structure.
+## Searching Algorithms

+1. **Binary Search**: A searching algorithm that efficiently finds an element in a sorted array by repeatedly dividing the search interval in half.

+## Graph Traversal Algorithms

+1. **Breadth-First Search (BFS)**: A graph traversal algorithm that explores nodes level by level, commonly used for finding the shortest path in unweighted graphs.

+2. **Depth-First Search (DFS)**: A graph traversal algorithm that explores nodes as far down a branch as possible before backtracking, useful for pathfinding and connectivity checks.

+3. **Dijkstra's Algorithm**: A shortest-path algorithm for finding the minimum distance between nodes in a weighted graph, commonly used in networking and GPS systems.

 More algorithms will be added, so stay tuned!